sacert/Quick-Tetris/README.md

 # Quick Tetris

+####Try it out at: https://sacert.github.io/Quick-Tetris/

 Built a quick version of Tetris using html/css/javascript

-Try it out at: https://sacert.github.io/Quick-Tetris/

 Inspired by https://github.com/jstimpfle/tetris-on-a-plane/ who built Tetris during a plane ride - I decided to do the same except I set my deadline as the time before I had to start studying for my midterm.